South Island kōkako: Distribution

 At the time of European settlement, South Island kōkako were found on the West Coast from northwest Nelson to Fiordland, as well as Stewart Island, Banks Peninsula, and the Catlins.
-Subfossil bones suggest they were formerly found throughout the South Island, but forest burning by Polynesians eliminated them from dry eastern lowland forest.
+Subfossil bones suggest they were formerly found throughout the South Island, but forest burning by Māori eliminated them from dry eastern lowland forest.
 Introduced mammalian predators and forest clearance by settlers reduced their numbers further: by 1900 the bird was uncommon in the South Island and Stewart Island, and had almost disappeared by 1960.
 Its vulnerability compared to the North Island species was perhaps due to its foraging and nesting close to the ground.

 Conservation status

 The South Island kōkako was formally declared extinct by the Department of Conservation in 2007, as it had been 40 years since the last authenticated sighting at Mt Aspiring in 1967.
 In November 2013, however, the Ornithological Society of New Zealand accepted as genuine a reported sighting by two people near Reefton in 2007, and changed the bird's New Zealand Threat Classification status from "extinct" to "data deficient".
 Eleven other sightings from 1990 to 2008 were considered to be only "possible" or "probable".

 A supposed kōkako feather was found in 1995, but examination by scientists at the National Museum showed it to be from a blackbird, though doubt over this conclusion exists due to the morphology of the feather and the identity of the feather used for the DNA test.
 Unconfirmed sightings of South Island kōkako and reports of calls have continued, but no authenticated recent remains, feathers, droppings, video, or photographs exist.
 The IUCN Red List status of the species is, as of 2016, Critically Endangered (Possibly Extinct).
-The most recent unconfirmed sighting was in November 2018, in the Heaphy Track in Kahurangi National Park.
+There was most an unconfirmed sighting in November 2018, in the Heaphy Track in Kahurangi National Park.
 A potential kōkako call, consisting of a "a distinct couple of soft long notes" was recorded at Heaphy Track on 29 December 2021, followed by a sighting of "a bird of the right size and colour".
+There was another possible sighting in 2024.

+The South Island Kōkako Charitable Trust aims to confirm that the South Island kōkako is extant so that it can be conserved appropriately.
+Their public search campaign, launched in January 2017 and with over 430 reports of possible encounters to February 2024, has a $10,000 reward on offer for evidence, likely a photograph or video, which would need to be verified by the Dept of Conservation and Birds NZ.